Biofeedback in Stress Management

 • Temperature biofeedback (especially effective in case of tension or migraine headache, peripheral capillary circulation problems, Raynaud’s syndrome, etc.),

-• Electrodermal Skin Response biofeedback (for therapy of high blood pressure, tinnitus, sleep disorders, and many other conditions that are caused by an imbalance of the Autonomic Nervous System).
+• Electrodermal Skin Response biofeedback (for therapy of high blood pressure, tinnitus, sleep disorders, and many other conditions caused by an imbalance of the Autonomic Nervous System).

 • Breathing biofeedback (in case of hyperventilation, tachypnea, attention and concentration problems, anxiety disorders, insomnia problems, etc.).